STAR Program for LCS Student City Bus Riders

 - You can register your student at any time during the school year.

 - Students will be required to have a form on file and a valid STAR Program card by October 1, 2023.
 After that, if students do not have a card, they will be asked to pay the reduced student bus fare of $.60 cents with a valid student ID.

 - Registration will remain open all school year.
 A STAR Card can be reissued in case of lost cards, but a parent must apply for the card again through the FOCUS Parent Portal.

 STAR cards link students with valuable emergency contact and school information while riding a StarMetro bus.

 These cards will be magnetic stripe cards, should have a picture of the student, and can be swiped at the farebox.

-After filling out the agreement form, students will receive their STAR Card as soon as possible.
+After filling out the online agreement form, students will receive their STAR Card as soon as possible from their school.

 Tips to remember